Skip to content

 Who applies for an Operational Authorization (by a SORA)?

-- The operator has to get the approval for operation, by getting a SORA approved by the national aviation authority.
+• The UAS operator has to get the approval for the operation, by getting a SORA permit from the national aviation authority.

 If one user applies for SORA is it valid across all countries for all users?

-- Generally no, the Operational Authorization of a SORA is not transferable and has to be filed by every operator.
+• No, the Operational Authorization of a SORA is not transferable and is linked to a single UAS operator.

 Who creates the standard scenarios?